 Basic laboratory techniques in nutritional sciences.
 Three laboratory hours a week for one semester.
-Prerequisite: Credit or registration for Nutrition 326.
+Prerequisite: Chemistry 301; Statistics and Data Sciences 302F or 320E with a grade of at least C-; and credit or registration for Biology 311C and Chemistry 302.